CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 CMS anticipates that states may need to revisit and update outcomes and metrics (as defined below) for their investment over time.
 Any revisions to a state’s CMS-required or state-specific outcomes or metrics may require submitting an APD-Update (APD-U).
 The state should regularly contact their CMS State Officer to discuss such updates.

 ### Q: What module-specific outcome materials have been developed as part of SMC?
-A: Under SMC, states will select CMS-required outcomes under each relevant module.
-CMS-required outcomes for specific MES modules can be found in Appendix B of the SMDL.
+A: CMS-required outcomes for specific MES modules can be found in Appendix B of the SMDL.
 These outcomes are aligned with regulatory and policy requirements that states must follow when implementing modules or capabilities.
 The lists in Appendix B are the “menu” the state chooses from to select the CMS-required outcomes that are applicable for a given project.

 States should also propose their own state-specific outcomes that are informed by what they are trying to accomplish for their Medicaid program.
 State-specific outcomes should be specific to the IT investment the state is making and should allow the state to demonstrate progress towards meetings its programmatic goals.

 ***